President confirms SLIM VAT 3 compliance reforms for 1 July 2023

-The Polish government has delayed the introduction of over 20 reforms to its VAT regime from 1 January to 1 April 2023.
-This follows the completion of a public consultation earlier this year.
-This includes raising the VAT registration threshold, harmonising rules with the EU VAT Directive, a sugary drinks tax and settling other taxes against VAT credits.
+The Polish government had first delayed the introduction of SLIM VAT 3, over 20 reforms to its VAT regime, from 1 January to 1 April 2023.
+The reform includes raising the VAT registration threshold, harmonising rules with the EU VAT Directive, a sugary drinks tax and settling other taxes against VAT credits.

 The Ministry of Finance announced SLIM VAT 4, the latest round of compliance reforms for 2024.